The Customs of Shavuot

 No symbolic ritual was instituted for Shavuot to mark the Sinaitic Revelation, for the reason that it cannot be translated into the tangible language of symbol.
 The Children of Israel had been commanded to take heed “that you saw no likeness on the day that the Lord spoke unto you at Chorev from the midst of fire,” so as not to become involved in any idolatrous, anthropomorphic conception of the divinity.
 They were simply bidden to commemorate the historical experience.
-They would celebrate on the day of the giving of the law the conclusion of the harvest as well, to give thanks to Him on bringing the first fruits to the Sanctuary and acknowledge that He is the Lord of all to Whom it was meet to pay homage and Whose commandments they were to obey.
-By this they would reenact the promise they made on Sinai, “na’aseh ve-nishma” (we shall do and hearken;” Shemot 24:7).
+They would celebrate on the day of the giving of the law the conclusion of the harvest as well, to give thanks to Him on bringing the first fruits to the Sanctuary and acknowledge that He is the Lord of all to Whom it was appropriate to pay homage and Whose commandments they were to obey.
+By this they would reenact the promise they made on Sinai, “Na’aseh ve-nishma” (We shall do and hearken,” Shemot 24:7).

 While it is impossible to commemorate the giving of the Torah with any symbols, we bring God our first fruits, give thanks to Him, and fulfill our promise to God at Har Sinai – “na’aseh ve-nishma.”